anishsarum/triumph-strategy/README.md

 # Triumph - Strategy Game
 A 4 player turn-based strategy game made on Python 3 and Pygame, where the aim of the game is for a player to conquer all the land available in the map.
 3 different maps with different sizes can be chosen, with the possibility of players to create more if they wish.

+## Instructions
+- To run the game, simply run the NEA.py file using Python 3.
+- e.g. `python3 NEA.py`

 ## Maps
 - Small - 10x10
 - Medium - 15x15 (minimum 1080p display required)
 - Big - 20x20 (minimum 1440p display required)
 - Create your own by editing the map text files.

 ## Rules
 - 4 teams - Red, Blue, Yellow, Green (turns are in that order too).